 This recipe has a few key steps and each one is pretty easy.
 First, you need to thaw your frozen pizza dough overnight and then let it sit out on the counter for a bit.
 After it is soft and easy to work with, you will cut it into sections to roll out into thin strips.

-The second step before baking the pretzels is to drop them in boiling water that has a couple of tablespoons of baking powder in it.
+The next step before baking the pretzels is to drop them in boiling water that has a couple of tablespoons of baking powder in it.
 This step is really quick and I even used a small, 2 1/2 quart pan to boil the water because I just dropped a couple of pretzels in at a time.
 Let the pretzels sit in the boiling water for about 45 seconds to a minute.
 If they don’t float to the top, give them a little nudge with your strainer.

 After you remove them from the water, let the excess water drip back into the pan for a few seconds and then put them right back onto the parchment paper.
-Before baking them in a 400 degree oven, brush the warm, parboiled pretzels with butter and sprinkle with some coarse sea salt.
+Before baking them in a 400-degree oven, brush the warm, parboiled pretzels with butter and sprinkle with some coarse sea salt.
 This is another awesome step for little fingers.
 Literally, my kids rubbed the butter over the pretzels.

 The final step is baking the pretzels.
-We bake ours for about 20 minutes at 400 degrees.
+We baked ours for about 20 minutes at 400 degrees.
 If your pretzels are smaller, you might need less time.
 Keep an eye on them after about 16 or 17 minutes.
 These were such a tasty treat and absolutely perfect for back to school afternoon snacking.
 Enjoy!

 Gluten Free Pizza Dough Pretzels